Leeway-95/Aligning-TSD-with-LLM/README.md

 ## Citation

-If you find this useful, please cite our paper: "Aligning Time Series Data with Large Language Models: A Survey"
+If you find this useful, please cite our paper: "Aligning Time Series Data with Large Language Models: A Survey".
 <!--
 ```
 @article{zhang2024large,